Swordsmen and Sorcerers' Guild of America: History

 According to Lin Carter, the guiding force behind the group, SAGA was founded in the mid-1960s by the trio of himself, L. Sprague de Camp, and John Jakes out of a shared interest in the then-neglected subgenre of heroic fantasy.
 Originally it was little more than an in-group, with members gathering for drinks at science fiction conventions and bestowing pompous, complicated titles on each other.
 Carter was named "Purple Druid of the Gibbering Horde of the Slime Pits of Zugthakya," de Camp "Supreme Sadist of the Reptile Men of Yag," and Jakes "Ambassador-without-Portfolio to the Partly Squamous, Partly Rugose Vegetable Things of the South Polar City of Nugyubb-Glaa."
-Membership was soon extended to other authors sharing their taste for fantasy, such as Michael Moorcock, who was styled "Veiled Thaumaturge of the Mauve Barbarians of Ningg".
-The group remained fairly informal, with few expectations of its members; Moorcock has noted he "wasn't really an active member."
+They then considered who else merited membership, decided on Fritz Leiber, Jack Vance, and Michael Moorcock, who were, "in good time, informed of their unanimous election to our ranks."
+Later the six existing members agreed to elect Poul Anderson and Andre Norton.
+The group remained fairly informal, with few expectations of its members; Moorcock, who was styled "Veiled Thaumaturge of the Mauve Barbarians of Ningg," has noted he "wasn't really an active member."

+SAGA later showcased the work of its members in the Flashing Swords! anthology series edited by Carter and published by Dell Books from 1973 to 1981.
+Per Carter, the idea was first floated at the World Science Fiction Convention in St. Louis in 1969, and the first two volumes were subsequently contracted by editor Gail Morrison of Dell Books.

+Membership was increased to ten after the publication of the first two Flashing Swords! anthologies, when Avram Davidson and Katherine Kurtz were "voted unanimously" in.